jgruselius/misc/StatusDB.md

 The script will prompt for database login details.

 **Note:**
-The <code>--csv</code> option requires a defined JSON format and therefore only works with the [example map function](https://github.com/jgruselius/misc/blob/master/JavaScript/statusdb-index-read-view.js).
+The `--csv` option requires a defined JSON format and therefore only works with the [example map function](https://github.com/jgruselius/misc/blob/master/JavaScript/statusdb-index-read-view.js).

 Print usage help by running:
 ```bash